 Q: Will bankruptcy destroy my credit?

 A: No. What will destroy your credit is not paying on your bills when they are due.
-Bankruptcy is considered a fresh start.
+Iowa bankruptcy attorneys consider bankruptcy as a fresh start.

-Many clients are in a better position after filing for a bankruptcy for the following reasons:
+Many clients are in a better position after working with a bankruptcy attorney and filing for a Chapter 7 or Chapter 13 Bankruptcy for the following reasons:

-Since bankruptcy essentially wipes out your debt, credit scores usually increase after filing.
+Since Chapter 13 and Chapter 7 bankruptcies essentially wipes out your debt, credit scores usually increase after filing.